brunokomel/brunokomel.github.io/content/authors/admin/_index.md

     url: https://www.econ.pitt.edu

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. student (4th year) at the Department of Economics at the University of Pittsburgh.
-My interests are in development economics, public economics, and political economy, especially regarding institutions, the provision of public goods, and agriculture.
+My interests are in development economics, public economics, economics of religion, and political economy, especially regarding institutions, the provision of public goods, and agriculture.

 # Interests to show in About widget
 interests: